Upper Haughton, Queensland: Geography

+The land in the north-east of the locality is predominantly used for growing sugarcane and there is a network of cane tramways to transport the harvested sugarcane to the Invicta sugar mill in Giru to the north.
+The rest of the locality is predominantly used for grazing on native vegetation.

 History

-The locality was named and bounded on 23 February 2001.
+The locality was officially named and bounded on 23 February 2001.
 It presumably takes its name from the Haughton River which forms its western boundary.
-The river in turn was originally named after stockman Richard Houghton by pastoralist and explorer James Cassidy.
+The river in turn was originally named after stockman Richard Houghton by pastoralist and explorer James Cassady.
 However, it was renamed on 28 April 1950 to Haughton River at the request of the local residents and the Queensland Electoral Office.